Court: UK plan to send asylum-seekers to Rwanda is legal

 Associated Press

-LONDON (AP) — Judges at Britain’s High Court say the U.K. government’s controversial plan to send asylum-seekers on a one-way trip to Rwanda is legal.

-But two judges also ruled that the government failed to consider the circumstances of the individuals it tried to deport.
+LONDON (AP) — Britain’s High Court ruled Monday that a plan to send asylum-seekers on a one-way trip to Rwanda is legal but the government must consider the circumstances of each case before deporting anyone, a judgment that sets the controversial policy up for further legal battles.

-The ruling is a partial victory for the government but is likely to face further legal challenges.

-Several asylum-seekers, aid groups and a border officials’ union filed lawsuits to stop the Conservative government acting on a deportation agreement with Rwanda that aims to deter migrants from crossing the English Channel in small boats.
+Eight asylum-seekers, aid groups and a border officials’ union filed lawsuits to stop the Conservative government acting on a deportation agreement with Rwanda that is intended to deter migrants from trying to reach the U.K. on risky journeys across the English Channel.

-The U.K. plans to send some migrants who arrive in the U.K. as stowaways or in boats to the East African country, where their asylum claims would be processed.
-Applicants granted asylum would stay in Rwanda rather than returning to the U.K.
+The U.K. plans to send some migrants who arrive in the U.K. as stowaways or in small boats to the East African country, where their asylum claims would be processed.
+Those granted asylum would stay in Rwanda rather than returning to the U.K.

-More than 44,000 people have arrived in Britain across the Channel this year, and several have died in the attempt.

-Under the deal, the U.K. plans to send some migrants who arrive in the U.K. as stowaways or in boats to the East African country, where their asylum claims would be processed.
-Applicants granted asylum would stay in Rwanda rather than returning to the U.K.

-Britain has paid Rwanda 120 million pounds ($146 million) under the deal struck in April, but no one has yet been sent to the country.
-The U.K. was forced to cancel the first deportation flight at the last minute in June after the European Court of Human Rights ruled the plan carried “a real risk of irreversible harm.”
+“The court has concluded that it is lawful for the government to make arrangements for relocating asylum-seekers to Rwanda and for their asylum claims to be determined in Rwanda rather than in the United Kingdom,” said Clive Lewis, one of two justices who made the ruling.

+The judges said the policy did not breach Britain’s obligations under the U.N.
+Refugee Convention or other international agreements.
+But they added that the government “must decide if there is anything about each person’s particular circumstances” which meant they should not be sent to Rwanda, and had failed to do that for the eight claimants in the case.

+Refugee groups said they would consult their lawyers about challenging the ruling.
+The judges set another hearing in the case for Jan.
+16.

+Enver Solomon, head of the charity Refugee Council, said the Rwanda plan was “a cruel policy that will cause great human suffering.”

-The British government is determined to press on with the policy, arguing that it will deter people-trafficking gangs who ferry migrants on hazardous journeys across the Channel’s busy shipping lanes.
+The British government argues that its deportation policy will deter criminal gangs that ferry migrants on hazardous journeys across one of the world’s busiest shipping lanes.

-Home Secretary Suella Braverman — who has called the Channel crossings an “invasion of our southern coast” — told the Times of London it would be “unforgivable” if the government did not stop the journeys.

-“The Brexit vote was in part about migration, control over our borders and repatriating sovereignty on the question of who comes into our country,” she said.
-“This is an egregious example of how we haven’t taken back control.”

-Human rights groups say it is illegal, unworkable and inhumane to send people thousands of miles to a country they don’t want to live in.
+Human rights groups say it is immoral and inhumane to send people more than 4,000 miles (6,400 kilometers) to a country they don’t want to live in.
 They also cite Rwanda’s poor human rights record, including allegations of torture and killings of government opponents.

 The U.K. government has argued that while Rwanda was the site of a genocide that killed more than 800,000 people in 1994, the country has since built a reputation for stability and economic progress.
 Critics say that stability comes at the cost of political repression.

-The U.K. receives fewer asylum-seekers than many European nations, including Germany, France and Italy, but thousands of migrants from around the world travel to northern France each year in hopes of crossing the Channel.
-Some want to reach the U.K. because they have friends or family there, others because they speak English or because it’s perceived to be easy to find work.
+The U.K. receives fewer asylum-seekers than many European nations, including Germany, France and Italy, but thousands of migrants from around the world travel to northern France each year in hopes of crossing the Channel, and the number has grown rapidly in the past few years.

 The government wants to deport all migrants who arrive by unauthorized routes, and aims to strike Rwanda-style deals with other countries.
 Critics point out there are few authorized routes for seeking asylum in the U.K., other than those set up for people from Ukraine, Afghanistan and Hong Kong.